 Mr. Ryder serves as the lead independent director.
 Our board of directors does not have a chairman.
 The chief executive officer chairs all board meetings.
 The lead independent director acts as liaison between the independent directors and management, approves board meeting schedules and oversees the information distributed in advance of board meetings, is available to our in-house and outside corporate counsel to discuss and, as necessary, respond to stockholder communications to our board of directors, and calls meetings of the independent directors.
 We believe that having the lead independent director play a significant role in the leadership and administration of the board, yet having the chief executive officer chair board meetings, provides an efficient and effective division of responsibility and organizational structure for our Company.
-This arrangement enables the chief executive officer to focus his efforts on running the Company's business while simultaneously directing the board of directors in its fundamental role of providing advice to and independent director to lead the board of directors in its fundamental role of providing advice to and independent oversight of management.
+This arrangement enables the chief executive officer to focus his efforts on running the Company's business while simultaneously directing the board's attention to those matters most important to the business, while allowing the lead independent director to lead the board of directors in its fundamental role of providing advice to and independent oversight of management.